normen/homebridge-milighthub-platform/README.md

   - No config.json editing, no entering stuff twice
 - Automatically uses MQTT if configured in the MiLight Hub
   - Using an MQTT broker can improve performance when using many lamps
+- Supports HomeKit Adaptive Lighting for lights exposed with `ColorTemperature`

 ## Installation